Factor-Based Funds: What Are They, and Should You Invest in Them?

 To take exposure to these indices, you can invest in an index fund or ETF offered by an AMC on these indices.

 Momentum investing works better in a bull market.
-It is a high-risk and potentially high-return investment strategy.
-It is suitable for investors with an aggressive risk profile.
+It is a high-risk and potentially high-return investment strategy, making it an attractive choice for those exploring factor-based mutual funds in India.
+This strategy is suitable for investors with an aggressive risk profile who are comfortable with the volatility associated with factor funds.

 Quality